Separate pages contain reports of our

 Our speaker explained that the blitz bomb sites post war, with their explosion of new plants, were the spark that enthused a whole generation of London Botanists.
 One good example that is still to be found in many places is buddleia.

-Oxford Ragwort coming to London by following the train lines.
+We heard the story of the Oxford Ragwort coming to London by following the train lines.
 It loved the clinker which was similar to the volcanic stone of its native Mount Etna.

 Our borough of Haringey 3 species of orchid have been known including the Common Spotted Orchid.
 Have you ever spotted one?